ONLINE REGISTRATION IS CLOSED

 CONTINUING EDUCATION CREDITS:

 SEFAPP is an approved continuing education provider by the Agency for Health Care Administration of the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling (BAP #587 EXP.
-3/2019).
-This program, when attended in its entirety, is offered for 3 CE credits.
-Division 39 is approved by the American Psychological Association to sponsor continuing education for psychologists.
-(CE Provider # 50-1832).
-Division 39 maintains responsibility for this program and its content.
+3/2019) (CE Provider # 50-1832)..
+This program, when attended in its entirety, is available for 5 continuing education credits.
 Division 39 is committed to accessibility and non-discrimination in its continuing education activities.
-SEFAPP and Division 39 are committed to conducting all activities in conformity with the American Psychological Association's Ethical Principles for Psychologists.
-5 CEs are awarded upon completion of the program in its entirety.
+Division 39 is also committed to conducting all activities in conformity with the American Psychological Association’s Ethical Principles for Psychologists.
 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
+If program content becomes stressful, participants are encouraged to process these feelings during discussion periods.
 If participants have special needs, we will attempt to accommodate them.
-Please address questions, concerns and any complaints via email to firstname.lastname@example.org or by phone to (954) 597-0820.
+Please address questions, concerns and any complaints to email@example.com or by phone to (954) 597-0820.
+There is no commercial support for this program nor are there any relationships between the CE Sponsor, presenting organization, presenter, program content, research, grants, or other funding that could reasonably be construed as conflicts of interest.
+Participants will be informed of the utility/validity of the content/approach discussed (including the basis for the statements about validity/utility), as well as the limitations of the approach and most common (and severe) risks, if any, associated with the program’s content.